TD Bank Appointed Lead Arranger, Mont Sorcier Project

 The UKEF-backed facility is expected to be for up to US$598 million on a non-recourse project financing basis for a total tenor of 11 years.
 The funding will be to cover 70% of the expected project capital expenditures for the Mont Sorcier project.”

-Chibougamau retains a two percent Gross Metal Royalty (2% GMR) on all iron-vanadium production from the Mont Sorcier Property.
+Globex retains a one percent Gross Metal Royalty (1% GMR) on all iron production from the Mont Sorcier Property.

 Click here to access the Cerrado Gold press release.

-This press release was written by Jack Stoch, P. Geo., President and CEO of Chibougamau Independent Mines Inc. in his capacity as a Qualified Person (Q.P.) under NI 43-101.
+This press release was written by Jack Stoch, Geo., President and CEO of Globex in his capacity as a Qualified Person (Q.P.) under NI 43-101.

-Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of the release.

 |Jack Stoch, P.Geo., Acc.Dir.